APDA-Tech-Committee/apda-committee-blog/frontend/public/data/projects/apda-website.md

 # APDA Website

-The APDA website is the central hub for information about the American Parliamentary Debate Association.
-It provides resources for debaters, tournament directors, and coaches.
+The APDA website, is the central hub for information about the American Parliamentary Debate Association.
+It contains elements like blog posts, the bylaws, and the forum.
+Below is an outline of what the website does, how it works, and what the future looks like:

 ## Features

-- Tournament registration and information
+- Tournament calender and information
-- Rankings and statistics
-- Resources for debaters and coaches
+- Resources for debaters and teams
 - Member school directory
 - News and announcements

 ## Technology Stack

-- Frontend: React with TypeScript
-- Backend: Node.js with Express
-- Database: PostgreSQL
+- CMS: Wordpress
+- Plugins: Asgaros Forum, Post SMTP, CAPTCHA 4WP, etc.
-- Hosting: AWS
+- Hosting: Linonde on an Ubuntu 20 box

 ## Current Development

-We are currently working on improving the tournament registration system and adding more analytics for league-wide statistics.
+- The wordpress site themeing can be rigid, and not as modern as other platforms.
+We're working to re-tool to improve the visual layout of the site.
+- Wordpress is a ready to ship product, so most improvements are about stability, security and durability.
+We're working on reducing spam emails, and moving to more durable approaches for database backups to prevent data loss.

 ## Get Involved